glmck13/KidStuff/README.md

 ```

 ## SSH client config
-Each piapp system connects to a host on the local network to enable remote logins.
+Each piapp system connects to a host on my local network to enable remote logins.
 Here's how:
 + Execute "ssh-keygen -t ecdsa" on the piapp system, and then save its public key in ~/.ssh/authorized_keys on your local host.
 + Manually login from the piapp server to your local host at least once in order to populate an entry in its ~/.ssh/known_hosts.
 + Add the following entry to pi's crontab: